-The KPA1500 provides a TCP/IP command server for this command set. ^CP allows you to change the TCP/IP port number from its default of 1500.
+The KPA1500 provides a TCP command server for this command set. ^CP allows you to change the TCP/IP port number from its default of 1500.
 Recycle KPA1500 power after changing this address.
+The UDP and TCP command servers use the same port number.

-^CR ATU capacitors
+^CR ATU Capacitors